liamhauw/liamhauw.github.io/content/docs/computer_graphics/architecture/_index.md

 - AMD
   - [AMD developer](https://www.amd.com/en/developer.html)

-## Mobile

-### Tile-based deferred rendering
+## Tile-based deferred rendering
-Mobile GPUs pursue are based on Tile-based Deferred Rendering (TBDR) architecture, which splits the screen into a number of tiles and fragment shade each small tile to completion before writing it out to memory:
+Mobile GPUs are based on Tile-based Deferred Rendering (TBDR) architecture, which splits the screen into a number of tiles and fragment shade each small tile to completion before writing it out to memory:

 ![tbdr-qualcomm](image/tbdr-qualcomm.png "Qualcomm TBDR")